KarnbirKhera/Animal-Shelter-Intake-Forecast/README.md

 **Goal:** Experiment with and build a forecasting model to help animal shelters prepare for high-intake periods.
 Allow shelter staff to easily query model using an NLP/GenAI interface.

 ## Why This Matters
 Animal shelters operate with limited resources.
-Unexpected intake surges can lead to overcrowding, staff burnout, reduced care quality and potentially more euthinizations.
+Unexpected intake surges can lead to overcrowding, staff burnout, and reduced care quality.
 Accurate forecasts allow shelters to:
 - Schedule staff proactively
 - Prepare intake spaces
 - Coordinate with other shelters and foster networks